Tannhäuser (board game): Expansion list

 The following includes all current and future releases:

 Novels

 In addition to the back story text given in the base game and expansion rule books, three novels set within the Tannhauser fictional universe featuring the various characters in the board game.
 All novels were published by Fantasy Flight Games themselves.

 The first novel titled Tannhauser: Rising Sun, Falling Shadows was written by Robert T. Jeschonek and released worldwide in June 2012.
 The story follows Union Major John McNeal and his squad as they attempt to intercept unknown plans regarding otherworldly powers being made between the Reich and the Shogunate at the Kronotsky volcano on the Russian Kamchatka Peninsula.

 The second novel titled Tannhauser: Operation Night Eagle was written by Blaine Pardoe and released in October 2012.
+The story follows a Union military campaign to counter an imminent invasion by the Reich, led by the formidable Marquis General von Heïzinger.
+His objective is the powerful Kensington Runestone.
+In response, the Union deploys the 42nd Marine Special Forces to stop him.
+Meanwhile, the Matriarchy's Holy Commissar, Irina Kravchenko, launches her own mission through Canada, determined to claim the runestone for her faction.

-The third novel titled Tannhauser: Enigma was written by James Swallow and released in May 2013.
+The third novel titled Tannhauser: Enigma was written by James Swallow and released in May 2013 The story revolves around a powerful device called the "Enigma" developed by the Reich, which grants its army demonic powers.
+The novel follows RAF pilot Nick Cross and special agent Caitlin "Hoax" Lambsbury as they team up to steal the Enigma from the Reich.